-The following terms are used in line with the DfE guidance KCSiE 2023, staff should always be mindful of the impact language can have on children and young people, especially those who are vulnerable or have suffered trauma.
+The following terms are used in line with the DfE guidance KCSiE 2024, team members should always be mindful of the impact language can have on children and young people, especially those who are vulnerable or have suffered trauma.

 The term victim is a widely recognised and understood term.
 It is important that all our settings recognise that not everyone who has been subjected to abuse considers themselves a victim or would want to be described in this way.
-Staff should be conscious of this when managing any incident and be prepared to use any term with which the individual child is most comfortable.
+Team members should be conscious of this when managing any incident and be prepared to use any term with which the individual child is most comfortable.

 Alleged perpetrator(s) and, where appropriate, perpetrator(s) are widely used and recognised terms.
-However, staff should think very carefully about terminology, especially when speaking in front of children, not least because in some cases the abusive behaviour will have been harmful to the perpetrator as well.
-Staff should always be aware that a perpetrator may also be a victim of abuse.
-As above, the use of appropriate terminology will be for staff to determine, as appropriate, on a case-by-case basis.
+However, team members should think very carefully about terminology, especially when speaking in front of children, not least because in some cases the abusive behaviour will have been harmful to the perpetrator as well.
+Team members should always be aware that a perpetrator may also be a victim of abuse.
+As above, the use of appropriate terminology will be for team members to determine, as appropriate, on a case-bycase basis.